dif3dgela/DEMO_KISA_XR_Starter/README.md

 Adding simple lighting in Godot is trivial.
 Go to Sun and environment settings and select add sun and add environment to it.
 Note that a DirectionalLight3D and a WorldEnvironment node will be added in the main.tscn main scene.

+## Let's move

+In order to be able to move we just need to incorporate some functionality coded in the functions of the Godot-XR-Tools library.
+Go the the scene in which we have defined the XRRig and instantiate a child scene for the left and right controller.

+Movement is added instantiating a child scene called "MovementDirect", for instance we can add this to the left controller node.
+Inspect the properties of the movement, try alternating strafe for instance.

+Please note that this instantiation needs to incorporate a PlayerBody node to the scene, if not please restart Godot.

+Instantiate movement turn scene as a subscene for the right controller.

+## Let's refine

+Now that our VR experience is getting serious, let's stick to the Godot XR Tools library for the preparation of the VR scene.
+Remove our script coded previously (comment or detach the script), and instantiate the StartXR node in the main scene.
+This will take care of XR preparations in higher detail for us.